 - Financial, legal, medical, or professionals in other fields who engaged in malpractice that caused harm

-The attorneys at Griffin Durham Tanner & Clarkson approach each catastrophic injury as an opportunity to help our client make things right.
+The savannah catastrophic injury lawyers at Griffin Durham Tanner & Clarkson approach each catastrophic injury as an opportunity to help our client make things right.
 We’re not afraid of going against large companies or government organizations in pursuit of the compensation you deserve.

 Did you or a loved one suffer a severe injury in Savannah?
 We can help.